geemus/recipes/recipes/Entrees/pc_zucchini_ratatouille.md

 9. Remove bay leaf and let ratatouille cool a few minutes.
 10. Plate and top with fresh basil and a drizzle of olive oil.

-Adapted from Laurel Randolph's The Instant Pot Electric Pressure Cooker Cookbook
+Adapted from The Instant Pot Electric Pressure Cooker Cookbook by Laurel Randolph